So many tropes...

 , and Neverwinter Nights

-box set & as a standalone digital download from the PSN Store.
+, and as a standalone digital download for the PlayStation Network.
 The second chapter, Mass Effect 2

 was formally announced on December 11, 2010, at the Spike Video Game Awards.
 It got simultaneous release on all 3 platforms on in early March 2012, with a Wii U